 In editing the footage, Shimin says her goal was “knowing when to balance the ‘otherness’ with the ‘sameness.’
 Also, looking for humor.
 And I wanted the audience not to be looking at them, but instead walking next to them.
 It was difficult not to make them victims.
 I wanted to portray them with agency as well as dignity.”

 What’s especially moving in the film is the refugees’ continuing attachment to their war-torn homeland.
 Khaldoun offered this: “I miss Syria; its soil.
 Childhood was beautiful.
 I fought until the last breath to stay.
 Like someone asking, ‘Where is my mother?’
 I’d ask, ‘Where is my country?’ ”

-Tickets for the screening, which begins at 7:30 p.m., are $20 at brownpapertickets.com.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Tickets for the screening, which begins at 7:30 p.m., are $20 at brownpapertickets.com.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.